UST Growling Tigers basketball: 2000s

 UST opened their 2000 season with a 54–65 loss to FEU, but bounced back with four straight wins.
 They then suffered back-to-back losses to end the first round with a 4–3 record in a tie for fourth place with UE.
 The team's inconsistency carried over to the second round and brought them the same fourth-place result at 8 wins and 6 losses for another tie with UE, who they defeated in the playoff for the fourth semifinal slot, 65–61.
 They once again lost to the #1 ranked La Salle in the Final Four, 62–65.
 The Tigers fell to a 0–11 scoring drought near the end of the first half for a 32–39 score.
 Derick Hubalde shot three straight three-pointers to come within three at 62–65 in the last 1:03 of the game.
 He was also able to force a La Salle turnover by stealing off Mon Jose, however, he failed to pass to the unguarded Cyrus Baguio and opted to take the shot himself.
 Hubalde missed a game-tying three to give La Salle the win and were again eliminated from the Finals for the third time since 1997.

 The departure of key players caused the Growling Tigers to miss the Final Four for the first time in 2001 since the implementation of its format in 1993.
-Ortiguerra had already turned professional, while Baguio, Lao and Mel Latoreno were all dropped from the roster due to academic deficiencies.
+Ortiguerra had already turned professional, while Baguio and Lao were all dropped from the roster due to academic deficiencies.
 They started the season on a 4-game losing streak and ended the first round in a tie with UP at sixth place with a 2–5 record.
 The Tigers' back-to-back wins over Adamson and the front-running Ateneo to start the second round gave the team a resurgence at the Final Four, but went on to lose crucial games against NU, La Salle and FEU.
 They ended the season at sixth place with 6 wins and 8 losses, topped by a 76–72 win over UE.
 Warren de Guzman was selected to the All-rookie team at the awarding ceremonies.

 With Cyrus Baguio back in the lineup for the 2002 season, the Growling Tigers also made it back to the Final Four.
 UST qualified to the semifinals despite losing to the #2 seed UE on the last game of the eliminations to finish at fourth place with an 8–6 record.
 They lost to La Salle once again in the Final Four, but the season for the Tigers had been promising after finishing as runners-up in the Ambrosio Padilla Cup in the summer and as semifinalists in the Father Martin Cup.
 They also qualified to participate in the Collegiate Champions League in the postseason.